ji-in/ji-in/README.md

 ### Hi, I'm Ji In Kim 👋

 💻 I'm a data scientist.
 😀 I studied image generation model.
+🔭 I’m currently working on SKT.
 <!--
 **ji-in/ji-in** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.